chrisbubernak/Slime/README.md

 Slime Volleyball Written in HTML5

-This was written many years ago.

-Todo: Make the physics (and the code in general) suck less.
+11/18/2014 - Update: This was written many years ago and the physics (and the code in general) suck.
+I'm slowly fixing things as I integrate this with some of my other work.